MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 Advanced forms extend basic forms by:

-- Allowsdata collection or update process to be broken up over multiple steps.
+- Allows data collection or update process to be broken up over multiple steps.
 - Provides interactive conditions to direct a user down different paths of data updates.
 - Session tracking allows a user to pick up where they left off when following a data update process.